Link color checker

 Links inside body text should not rely on color alone.
 A user may miss the link if the only difference is a subtle hue shift, especially under color-vision differences, low contrast, small text, or visual fatigue.

 The checkbox lets you mark an underline as present.
-If underline is off, Hue Codex treats a stronger link-versus-body-text difference as the fallback cue signal.
+If underline is off, Hue Codex treats a stronger link-versus-body-text difference as the fallback cue signal, with slightly different guidance for inline, navigation, footer, and dense UI contexts.

-• Review hover, focus, active, and visited link states separately before shipping.
+- Review focus-visible, dark-theme, and forced-colors states separately before shipping.

 Link color checks are useful anywhere links sit inside text, navigation, legal copy, help content, settings pages, documentation, or product UI.
-The safest link color depends on the body text and background it appears with.
+A suitable link color depends on the body text and background it appears with.

 Inline text links